 Rotary geared tilting turntable welding positioners provide motion in two axes.
 The fixture work piece sits on a rotating turntable that rocks or tilts.
 The basic styles are a flat-135 degrees weld positioner that tilts the geared turntable from horizontal through vertical to 45 [degrees] past vertical and a welding positioner that tilts from 90 [degrees] forward through horizontal plain to 45 degrees backward.
 A flat-135degrees model is mounted on legs to provide enough clearance above the floor for the load to travel through vertical.

-Welding turning rolls, which support fabrications weighing from a few hundred pounds to 1,000 tons, for rotating cylindrical objects such as tanks and pressure vessels for making circumferential welds.
+Powered welding turning rolls, which support round parts weighing from a few hundred pounds to 1,000 tons, for rotating cylindrical objects such as tanks and pressure vessels for making circumferential welds.
 To make longitudinal welds, fabricators mount the welding head on a travel carriage.
 Some welding fabricators equip pipe turning rolls with special fixturing to hold non-cylindrical assemblies.
 Power turning rolls come in sets with a powered turning roll called a driver and one or more idler rolls.
 Their simplistic design promotes a low initial cost and keeps maintenance and repair costs low.

 Headstock positioners have fixed vertical tables that rotate the assembly between the head and tail stock tables, head-tailstocks handle enormous weights.
 They rotate a vertical table about the horizontal axis, providing access to all sides of large weldments.
 The headstock is powered the tailstock is not.
 Some welding fabricators mount head- and tail-stocks on rails to allow an operator to adjust the distance between the two units.
 They may also mount small items, elbows or flanges in the headstock alone.
 Selecting the proper capacity of a head stock, consider the torque needed for the largest rotating weldment to be mounted, this dictates the required torque to accurately start and stop rotation without speed variation.
 This is a concern particularly when positioning weldments with components located far from the center of rotation, which creates excessive torque that can strain the positioner drive and gearing.